 Provost Dungeon and Old Exchange Building

 The Exchange was built in the Palladian style of architecture with a facade constructed from imported Portland stone.
-This site was firmly constructed and has (in part) withstood war, earthquakes and even hurricanes.
-Part of the Half-Moon Bastion was excavated here and is the only visible section of the old Charles Town fort.
+Having withstood war, earthquakes, and hurricanes, the building is strong.
+Part of the Half-Moon Bastion was excavated here and is the only visible section of the old Charlestown fort.

 Today, the South Carolina Daughters of the American Revolution run both the Old Exchange Building and the Provost Dungeon.
 All three floors of the main building are open to the public as a museum focused on the city's history and its role in American history.

 On tours through the dungeon, visitors are educated about the many pirates jailed during the 1800s.
 The Old Exchange Building regularly hosts symposiums on topics relating to Charleston's history, with the building also available to rent after hours as a function venue.